ankitson/homelab/README.md

-# Devops tooling for homelab
+# Homelab

 This repo holds the operations related tooling for the homelab.
 It creates an instance on Hetzner Cloud with Docker installed using Terraform, then sets up a Caddy reverse proxy and some basic services.
-Automatically fetches SSL certs and backs them up to avoid rate-limiting, sets up tailscale access.
+Caddy automatically fetches SSL certs and terraform backs them up to avoid recreating them constantly and getting rate-limited by LetsEncrypt.
+It register the machine on tailscale and sets up reverse proxying on a real domain name, and a tailscale magicDNS domain name (although tailscale doesn't support subdomains - see [TODO](#todo)).

 ## Dependencies